peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  encoder and a decoder).

 ### GetEncoding
-    public static ICharacterEncoding GetEncoding​(String name, boolean forEmail) Returns a character encoding from the given name.

-**Parameters:**

-* <code>name</code> - A string naming a character encoding.
-See the ResolveAlias method.
-Can be null.

-* <code>forEmail</code> - If false, uses the encoding resolution rules in the Encoding Standard.
-If true, uses modified rules as described in the ResolveAliasForEmail method.

-**Returns:**

-* An object that enables encoding and decoding text in the given character encoding.
-Returns null if the name is null or empty, or if it names an unrecognized or unsupported encoding.

-### GetEncoding
     @Deprecated public static ICharacterEncoding GetEncoding​(String name, boolean forEmail, boolean allowReplacement) Deprecated.
 <div class='deprecationComment'>The latest draft of the Encoding Standard includes 'replacement' as an alias